spendierk/2023_CQE_QUANTX_quantinuum/README.md

 ### TKET and H1-2 Emulator tutorial
-This repository has a sample notebooks you can use to get started.
+This repository has sample notebooks you can use to get started.

-[Here](https://github.com/iQuHACK/2023_planning_quantinuum/tree/main/TKET%20and%20Emulator%20tutorial) you will find a sample notebook that goes over the basics of circuit preparation and submission with `pytket`, outlines how to convert between `pytket` and other quantum SDKs like Qiskit, as well as how to perform the mid-circuit measurement and qubit reuse on the H1-2 emulator.
+[Here](https://github.com/spendierk/2023_CQE_QUANTX_quantinuum/blob/main/TKET%20and%20Emulator%20tutorial/TKET%20and%20Emulator%20tutorial.ipynb) you will find a sample notebook that goes over the basics of circuit preparation and submission with `pytket`, outlines how to convert between `pytket` and other quantum SDKs like Qiskit, as well as how to perform the mid-circuit measurement and qubit reuse on the H1-2 emulator.
+[HERE TO BE ADDED AFTER TUTORIAL[ is a video going over this tutorial.

 [Here](https://colab.research.google.com/drive/133TKFNCUKfS6zwL_PXgWJjedr7lxHUZg?usp=sharing) you will find a quick-start Google Colab notebook, guiding you through submitting and running a circuit on the H1-2 Emulator, including package installation, circuit definition, backend setup, job monitoring, and result retrieval.